Ancient Gold Coins

 Medieval Hammered Gold Full Noble.

 Fourth coinage, post-treaty period of 1369-77, group III.
 Spink 1521, North 1281, Schneider 115.
 Calais mint.
-The town of Calais in what is now Northern France was under English rule
+The town of Calais in what is now Northern France was under

-from 1347 until 7 January 1558, being a bit of a
+English rule from 1347 until 7 January 1558, being a bit of a vanity statement

-It cost almost 1/5th of all the revenue collected in England to maintain Calais as an English possession.
-The mint was opened in 1363 as a direct result of the
+1/5th of all the revenue collected in England to maintain Calais as an English

-treaty between France and England and meant the mintage of coinage
+in 1363 as a direct result of the treaty between France and England and meant

-for England could be outsourced to Calais to aid in the newly formed
+the mintage of coinage for England could be outsourced to Calais to aid in the

-cross-channel trading routes.
-The
+newly formed cross-channel trading routes.

-earlier coinage of Henry VI.
+the earlier coinage of Henry VI.
 Rusty

 obverse dies – perhaps a result of French sea air?!
 Ex Malthouse collection; also accompanied by